shaunthom/shaunthom/README.md

 ## Oh Hi there!
 I'm Shaun    <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="50" height="50">

-🏢 Software Developer using C#, .NET, JavaScript, SQL and more!
+🏢 Software Developer at Myers and Stauffer using C#, .NET, JavaScript, SQL and more!

 💻 Previous Software Engineer at Tata and at SUNY, Buffalo